When should I begin applying for extramural electives?

 Foreign program requirements:

-- Have a course description and course master at the foreign site and at WUSM.
+- Have a course description and course director at the foreign site and at WUSM.

 - You must complete a Request for Approval of International Elective for Academic Credit form and return it to the Curriculum Office at least 30 days prior to your scheduled departure.